 You also may have enough units in your company that some departments deliver work for other departments.
 Because everyone is on the same overarching team, these deliverables may have multiple stakeholders and people involved, but they aren't client projects.

-Client Project Management is the effort to begin, implement, and conclude client projects with as much efficiency and effectiveness as possible.
-Because the process is on display for a client, an organized system can really impress them while also boosting the quality of the work through the setting of clear expectations and deadlines.
+Client project management encompasses the overall effort applied to beginning, completing and conclude client projects with as much efficiency and effectiveness as possible.
+Because the process is on display for a client, an organized system can really impress them, while also boosting the quality of the work through clear expectations and deadlines.

 Project management exists to help teams reach their full potential by delivering excellent end results.
-This includes managing client expectations so they feel in the loop and consulted on key aspects of the project and so they understand just how successful a given project is.
+This includes managing client expectations so they feel in the loop and consulted on key aspects and decisions along the way.

-While many industries have specialized steps in any given client project, there are 4 fairly universal phases of a project, with different needs at each stage.
+While many industries have specialized steps in any given client project, there are four fairly universal phases of a project, with different needs at each stage.

 A project manager gathers information through discussions with the client as well as information about other workloads on the team's workers, resources that have to be sourced for this particular project, and the expected duration of a project of this nature.